What’s New for 2019

 Unnamed Hotel-Richie Station Marketplace – In the pipeline is a 120-room hotel and a possible "Olive Garden" restaurant at the Capital Heights/Beltway property.

-Chesapeake Beach Resort & Spa – Plans to launch a two-year expansion project that includes tearing down the lowest and oldest part of the property, the current Rod ‘N’ Reel, and building a new structure that’s compliant with current flood regulations.
+Rod N Reel Resort – The Chesapeake Beach Resort & Spa has launched a two-year expansion project that includes tearing down the lowest and oldest part of the property, the current Rod ‘N’ Reel, and building a new structure that’s compliant with current flood regulations.
 A sky-lit glass atrium will connect the existing hotel with the new structure.
-The new hotel will include a two-story Rod ‘N’ Reel restaurant, three levels of hotel suites, retail units, an arcade, boardwalk promenade, restaurants, gaming and bingo areas, a rooftop pool and bar and a parking facility. www.chesapeakebeachresortspa.com, 410-257-5596.
+The new hotel will include a two-story Rod ‘N’ Reel restaurant, three levels of hotel suites, retail units, an arcade, boardwalk promenade, restaurants, gaming and bingo areas, a rooftop pool and bar and a parking facility.
+It will be rebranded as the Rod N Reel Resort. www.chesapeakebeachresortspa.com, 410-257-5596.

-DoubleTree Ocean City – The Quality Inn Beachfront was purchased by Harrison Group and they will be re-branding in the Spring.
-They may be doing an expansion with 87 units in a new tower on vacant land next to the existing hotel on 33rd Street in Ocean City.
+DoubleTree Ocean City – The Quality Inn Beachfront was purchased by Harrison Group and re-branded.
+Located at 3301 Atlantic Avenue, Ocean City, MD 21842; Tel: 410-289-1234.
+They may be doing an expansion with 87 units in a new tower on vacant land next to the existing hotel.

-Aloft-Ocean City – The 45th Street Village in Ocean City is seeking regulatory permission to raze what remains of the “village” and replace it with a stylish hotel and retail destination.
-Construction for a five-story, 120-room hotel is tentatively scheduled to begin next March, with a hotel opening taking place in March 2018.
+Aloft-Ocean City – The 45th Street Village in Ocean City will raze what remains of the “village” and replace it with a stylish hotel and retail destination.
+Construction for a five-story, 120-room hotel has begun, with a hotel opening in 2019.
 The second phase of the development, a 15,500-square foot retail development, has no specific timetable.

 Crystal Beach Hotel will be doing an expansion onto the Riviera Motel property at 26th Street, with 63 units in Ocean City.